mine-man3000/SeshOS-UEFI/README.md

 - [ ] Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem
 - [ ] Get a userland going by loading executables from your VFS and running them in ring 3.
 Set up a way to run sys calls.
 - [X] Write a PCI driver.
-- [X] Add support for a storage medium, the easiest and most common ones are AHCI and NVMe.
+- [X] Add support for a storage medium, the easiest and most common ones are AHCI and NVMe